k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 This settings table is being used in several places:

-* Chat - calling to the default chat API, this information shall be provided, so that right flows and tools will used.
+* Chat — calling the default chat API, this information should be provided in order for the correct flows and tools will used.

   > At the Chat playground
   >